-Semiconductor spintronics offers the possibility to develop hybrid devices that can perform the processing, communication, and storage of information within one chip.
-The investigations on spin transport phenomena in ferromagnet/semiconductor hybrid structures aim at the understanding of the underlying physical mechanisms as well as the evaluation and/or identification of their relevance for spintronic device concepts.
+Spintronics based on hybrid devices comprising magnetic and semiconducting (nonmagnetic) materials can perform the processing, communication, and storage of information within one chip.
+The investigations on spin transport phenomena in ferromagnet/nonmagnet hybrid structures aim at the understanding of the underlying physical mechanisms as well as the evaluation of their relevance for spintronic device concepts.

 In the field of spintronics based on two-dimensional (2D) materials, our major goal is to identify novel opto-spintronic phenomena that arise from strong proximity-induced exchange and spin-orbit coupling in van-der-Waals heterostructures (vdWHs) made from atomically thin 2D ferromagnets (2DFMs) and non-magnetic materials (2DNMs).
 The 2D material Fe5-xGeTe2 which exhibits ferromagnetic order above room temperature has been successfully grown at the PDI by molecular beam epitaxy and will be the 2DFM of choice for most studies.
 Various large-area grown 2DNMs, specifically graphene, transition metal dichalcogenides (such as MoS2 and WSe2) and hexagonal boron nitride can be integrated into the vdWHs using top-down and bottom-up approaches.
 For spintronic applications, current-induced magnetization switching, charge-to-spin interconversion phenomena as well as electrical and optical spin-dependent gating are the focus of our research.